TheRealToxicDev/cfx-natives/README.md

 # cfx-natives
-Simple repository containing a JSON list of the FiveM and RedM Natives
+Simple repository containing a JSON list of the CitizenFX Natives.